Goldencents: 2013: three-year-old season

-In the Kentucky Derby on May 4 at Churchill Downs the colt started 7.9/1 third choice in the betting, but after racing prominently in the early stages he faded badly and finished seventeenth of the nineteen runners behind Orb.
-Two weeks later he finished fifth behind Oxbow in the Preakness Stakes.
+In the Kentucky Derby on May 4 at Churchill Downs, the colt started as the 7.9/1 third choice in the betting, but after racing prominently in the early stages he faded badly and finished seventeenth of the nineteen runners behind Orb.
+Two weeks later, he finished fifth behind Oxbow in the Preakness Stakes.

-Goldencents was brought back in distance for the Grade I Bing Crosby Stakes over six furlongs at Del Mar in July and was beaten a head by the four-year-old sprinter Points Offthebench.
-Pat Valenzuela took over from Krigger when the colt started odds on favorite for the Grade II Pat O'Brien Stakes over seven furlongs at the same venue a month later.
+Goldencents was cut back in distance for the Grade I Bing Crosby Stakes over six furlongs at Del Mar in July and was beaten a head by the four-year-old sprinter Points Offthebench.
+Pat Valenzuela took over from Krigger when the colt started odds-on favorite for the Grade II Pat O'Brien Stakes over seven furlongs at the same venue a month later.
 After taking a clear lead in the straight, he was overtaken in the final strides and beaten a length by Fed Biz.
-Golden Cents met Points Offthebench again in the Santa Anita Sprint Championship on October 6.
-He was favored in the betting but again had to give best to the older horse, who won by a length.
+Goldencents met Points Offthebench again in the Santa Anita Sprint Championship on October 6.
+He was favored in the betting but again lost to the older horse, who won by a length.

-On November 1 at Santa Anita, Goldencents started at odds of 5/1 for the Breeders' Cup Dirt Mile in which he was opposed by Verrazano and the 2012 Travers Stakes dead-heaters Alpha and Golden Ticket.
-Ridden by the Rafael Bejarano, he led from the start, set a very fast pace and won by almost three lengths from Golden Ticket.
-When asked about his aggressive, front-running tactics, Bejarano said "it was one of my options to send him right away from the gate.
+On November 1 at Santa Anita, Goldencents started at odds of 5/1 for the Breeders' Cup Dirt Mile, in which he was opposed by Verrazano and the 2012 Travers Stakes dead-heaters Alpha and Golden Ticket.
+Ridden by Rafael Bejarano, he led from the start, set a very fast pace, and won by almost three lengths from Golden Ticket.
+When asked about his aggressive, front-running tactics, Bejarano said, "It was one of my options to send him right away from the gate.
 Everything was great.
 I had a good trip and I had a little pressure in the first turn but it wasn't that bad."
-Goldencents started favorite for the Cigar Mile Handicap at Aqueduct Racetrack four weeks later, but was bumped at the start and failed to reproduce his best form, finishing seventh of the ten runners behind Flat Out.
+Goldencents started favorite for the Cigar Mile Handicap at Aqueduct Racetrack four weeks later but was bumped at the start and failed to reproduce his best form, finishing seventh of the ten runners behind Flat Out.